-Notes: Little River has grown by 30% in the last 10 or 15 years, and not everyone is happy about it.
+Notes: Little River has grown by 6% in the last 10 years.
 Residents enjoy easy access to the Grand Stand and several highways.
 The beach is about 10 minutes away.

 South Carolina is nicknamed the Palmetto State and its motto is "Dum spiro spero," which is Latin for "While I Breath, I Hope."
 It is 40th in size in the United States and was the eighth state to be admitted to the Union on May 23, 1788.
 The largest city and state capital is Columbia.

 Formerly known as the Province of South Carolina, the area was also one of the 13 Colonies that declared its independence during the American Revolution.
 The state was the first to secede from the Union and was the first and founding state of the Confederate States of America.